ibm-cloud-docs/vpc/vpe-planning.md

    If you do not select at least one security group, it is recommended that you update your default security group rules to minimize disruption in traffic on a newly created VPE.
    {: important}

-* You can create a security group before provisioning (or during provisioning in the UI).
+* You can create a security group before provisioning (or during provisioning in the console).

    * The security group must be created in the same VPC as your VPE.
    * Configure inbound rules that define what type of traffic is allowed to the VPE.
 For each rule, complete the following information: